timosarkar/enki/README.md

 # The Daphne programming-language

-An innovative programming-language with a functional touch, running on jvm
+An innovative programming-language with a functional touch, running on jvm **wip**

 ## Introduction